tomshaffner/PiThermalCam/index.md

 Of note: The resolution on this camera is much lower so we'll never get pictures quite like the above, but a mere few years ago even the [best cheaper camera](https://www.adafruit.com/product/3538) had only an 8x8 resolution, which is nearly unusable for projects like this.
 Jumping up to 24x32 resolution of the MLX90640 is a 12-fold increase for about the same price!
 It seems we've finally reached the point where cheap homemade thermal cameras are worth buying.

 The below guide is meant to be a start-to-finish overview of the parts, setup, install, and use of this project for any who want to do likewise or build on it further.
-I don't cover everything needed to work with a Raspberry Pi itself as there are plenty of other guides for that out there, but I try to touch on any and all pieces related to this project directly.
+I don't cover everything needed to work with a Raspberry Pi itself as there are plenty of other guides for that out there, but I try to touch on any and all pieces related to this project directly, at least to get it up and running.

+I also touch on a few pieces needed for development here, but if you're going to develop further I'd suggest looking at the original source articles as well; they cover the details of the code in more detail than I do here.
+I've also tried to leave comments in the code to make quite clear the sources of things and other information necessary to track what's going on and/or speed the learning curve for development.

 **Contents**
 * This line is replaced at runtime by a Table of Contents of headers, excluding those headers followed by {:.no_toc}